 Through the cooperation project go:India (2011-2013), I have together with Swedish and Indian scholars devised a research project on religious studies in India: Religion on Campus: A Study of Views on Religion at Two Indian Universities.
 It began in 2014 with a preliminary inventory study and continued during 2015 and 2016.
 In 2018-2019 an edited book will present the results of the project and suggestions for ways forward for religious studies in India.

-In 2017, I also began the preliminary work on a new research project focusing on Christians practicing yoga.
+In 2019, I will also begin the preliminary work on a new research project focusing on Christians practicing yoga.

 My teaching has quite naturally focused on Asian religions, especially Hinduism and Buddhism at the undergraduate level and I have together with my colleague professor Åke Sander at the University of Gothenburg developed a field course in India.